 YEAH! began as a feminist organization in 2003 – the second-ever female-only Rock Camp in the world.
 There are now hundreds of Rock Camps, bound in mission by the International Girls Rock Camp Alliance.
 That feminist mission has grown to encapsulate discussion and work to liberate all oppressed peoples, from anti-racist work to openly acknowledging the history of the land we occupy.
-YEAH! staff and board remain committed to actively naming and addressing the deep well of violence that disproportionately affects communities of color.
+YEAH! staff and board also remain committed to actively naming and addressing the deep well of violence that disproportionately affects communities of color.
 We recognize that every day provides us with the opportunity to work on dismantling our own white supremacy values, so that we are better equipped to teach the youth we serve.

 Our work must be adaptable and willing to shift.
 We are committed to continually remaking ourselves and boldly engaging the discomfort of change and transition with transparency.
 We are constantly learning how to challenge systemic oppression and how to love each other better.